 However, as fascinating as that mental exercise is, that’s not the way it is now.
-We’re still bags of bones, our skin still gets dry and papery, we itch and turning on the lights becomes a new adventure coming up with all manner of turning on the lights.
+We’re still bags of bones, our skin still gets dry and papery, we itch and flipping the light switch becomes a new adventure trying to come up with a safe way of doing so.
 The back of the hand, a hip, an elbow, anything.
-Anything to prevent the static shock from striking at the point on where some of the most sensitive nerves exist.
+Anything to prevent the static shock from striking at the tip of the finger where some of the most sensitive nerves exist.
 I hit the light with my knuckle and try to swipe quickly by, thinking I’ll beat the electricity before it gets out of the thing I’m touching.
 But that’s folly since my hand is not going to be traveling at the speed of light any time soon.
 Not until I am a ball of energy anyway.
 So, as Winter progresses, reaching toward anything remotely electrical is a tentative, apprehension laden affair.

 Even though our skin seems as if it’s made of paper during this time of year, the inside is still about 80% water.
 The dryness in the air makes it harder for electrical build up to disperse and within that paper sack that’s 80% water are the same salts that are in sports drinks.
 Electrolytes.
 There’s a reason they’re called that.
 High school chemistry class taught us that when NaCl (erm, salt) is put in water, the Na and Cl separate leaving the Cl part with a negative charge and the Na part with a positive charge.
 We all happen to be electrically charged because there are a whole bunch of other salts that do the same thing and they are in there, too.
 This makes us all really excellent conductors of electricity.
 And because of that we’re pretty good at collecting that electricity up.
 The more charge we have, the more that charge wants to get out.
 What better way than to jump from us to something connected to the giant battery we call earth.
 Zap!